The future of AI is here, and it’s South African

-Social media leaks about an all-new South African artificial intelligence (AI) platform, and the resulting furore of speculation, have compelled KA Muses to release this brief press release.
+Social media leaks about an all-new South African artificial intelligence (AI) platform, and the resulting furore of speculation, have compelled us to release this brief statement.

-KA Muses is the developer of the AI featured in a tech spec video that appeared on Monday, 9 June on all major social media platforms, before going viral.
-The company suspects the tech spec video may have been leaked by one of the AI’s beta testers.
+We are the developers of the AI featured in a tech spec video that appeared on Monday 9 June on all major social media platforms before going viral.
+We suspect that the tech spec video may have been leaked by one of the AI’s beta testers.

-The AI platform is still in testing, with the official launch planned for 24 June 2025.
+The AI platform is still in testing with the official launch planned for 24 June 2025.
+Until then, we are unable to identify ourselves or provide full details of this new frontier for African AI and its capabilities, but we expect to see more comms around this launch in the coming days.

-In an attempt to deal with extensive speculation by commentators, the company can confirm some of the details:
+However, in an attempt to deal with extensive speculation by commentators, we can confirm some of the details:

 - The AI is called KAIIA